Appdynamics/mysql-monitoring-extension/README.md

 Always include 1 thread per server + 1 to run main task.

 #### Yml Validation
-Please copy all the contents of the config.yml file and go to http://www.yamllint.com/ .
-On reaching the website, paste the contents and press the “Go” button on the bottom left.
+Please copy all the contents of the config.yml file and go [here](https://jsonformatter.org/yaml-validator).
+On reaching the website, paste the contents and press the “Validate YAML” button.

 #### monitor.xml
 Configure the path to the config.yml and metrics.xml file by editing the <task-arguments> in the monitor.xml file in the `<MACHINE_AGENT_HOME>/monitors/MySQLMonitor/` directory.